kwaldenphd/propublica-compas-lab/README.md

 # Environment

-1. For the first part of the lab, we're actually going to work use RStudio syntax within Python to facilitate easier exploratory data analysis and data wrangling.
+1. Throughout this lab, we'll be using RStudio syntax within Python to facilitate easier exploratory data analysis and data wrangling.
+  * NOTE: If you're working through the lab in RStudio, you'll be using Python syntax from within RStudio.

 2. We can do this using the `rpy2` package.
 - [Click here for more information and documentation on the `rpy2` package](https://pypi.org/project/rpy2/)

+## If Using Jupyter Notebook/Jupyter Lab (Anaconda)

 3. First step is to create a new Anaconda environment.